s-blu/writerey/documentation/docs/en/installation.md

 ## What is Python?
 Why do I need it?

 Python is a popular programming language, just like Java.
-Do you remember installing and updating Java environments all the time?
+Do you remember installing and updating the Java environment (JRE) all the time, back in the old day?
+I still see the "[very large number] devices run java" screen before my inner eye.

 Python is already part of Linux and iOS, so you can use it there without installing it separately.
 On Windows machines, you need to teach Windows to understand it first.